colmap/colmap/doc/install.rst

 On Windows it is recommended to use the Python build script.
 Please follow the instructions in the next section.

 Alternatively, you can install the dependencies manually.
-To make the process of configuring CMake less painful, please have a look at ``LocalConfigExample.config``.
-MSVC12 (Microsoft Visual Studio 2013) and newer are confirmed to compile COLMAP without any issues.
+Microsoft Visual Studio 2013 and newer are confirmed to compile COLMAP without any issues.

 Build Script